chandipriyakatta/first-repo/README.md

 # first-repo
 this is my first repo
-this is chandi priya chowdary katta and this sholb be in web classes
+this is chandi priya chowdary katta and this  be in web classes